Tayside House: History

 Tayside House was a purpose-built office block, designed by Dundee architects James Parr & Partners for property developers Ravenstone Securities and Guardian Royal Exchange, specifically for the newly formed Tayside Regional Council to lease.
 The council was a local authority formed by the Local Government (Scotland) Act 1973, and came into existence in 1975.
-Tayside House was completed in 1975 (although the building would not be fully occupied until 1977) with the council contracted to lease the building for 63 years.
+The building was still under construction at the time; the council moved into the completed building in May 1976.

+The council initially took a 63-year lease of the building.
 In 1984, the council purchased the building from Ravenstone Securities and Guardian Royal Exchange for £8.6 million.

 During the 1980s a raised walkway across the A991 road was added to the Tayside House development, allowing pedestrian access to the nearby Olympia Leisure Centre.

 Tayside Regional Council was abolished by the Local Government etc. (Scotland) Act 1994 in 1995, and ownership of Tayside House and other council properties in Dundee passed to the successor authorities of Dundee City Council, Perth and Kinross Council and Angus Council.
-Dundee City Council agreed to purchase the other authorities' interests in Tayside House and other Dundee properties in 1997 for £3 million, to be paid over 15 years.
+Dundee City Council occupied the building as additional office space, supplementing its nearby civic headquarters at Dundee City Chambers.
+The city council agreed to purchase the other authorities' interests in Tayside House and other Dundee properties in 1997 for £3 million, to be paid over 15 years.

 The building often attracted criticism.
 It was on one occasion voted as 'the least-loved building' in Dundee' and was described in a 2012 BBC news report as 'a tower block regarded by many as an eyesore'.
 Around the time of its demolition, Dundee architectural historian Charles McKean, and his co-authors of a book on Dundee's lost architectural heritage, went as far as to state that the best views in the city were from Tayside House, because these were the only views from which the building itself could not be seen.